 Brown / Yellow – light, dark, figured and plain.

 Pink – light, dark, figured and plain.

-Armstone can produce a wide range of texture/finished available to suit your styling preference and project needs.
+Armstone can produce a wide range of textures/finishes available to suit your styling preference and project needs.

 The most popular finish for Sandstone cladding is Rock Faced.
-The Rock Faced finish describes a textured rough-looking surface which is hand chipped to create a formally dressed finish.
+The Rock-Faced finish describes a textured rough-looking surface that is hand chipped to create a formally dressed finish.
 Rock-facing has commonly used

 for cladding and capping as well as foundation courses at the base of buildings.

 Hydro Split finish Cladding is A split edge achieved by being put through a hydraulic press. the machine-split finish which exposes the natural face of the stone.